I have never hired an attorney, what am I doing?

 All clients must sign what is called a retainer agreement.
 This is a contract between the attorney and the client which details the duties owed between a client and his or her attorney.

 A retainer is also known as the "down payment" to your legal representation.
 Our law firm provides invoices where we deduct our charges for your legal services from your retainer.
 It is impossible for us to estimate the amount of fees required to litigate every case, but we do our best to keep those fees down.

 Our practice is not focused on charging you extra legal fees, we focus on the outcome of your case and resolution of your issues.
 Also remember, at this time, the law firm has one managing attorney, Sarah Van Cott.
-While having one attorney on staff enables to the firm to move quickly and effectively, it often means that when a solo attorney is in Court you might have to meet with her paralegal or staff.
+While having one attorney on staff enables the firm to move quickly and effectively, it often means that when a solo attorney is in Court, you might have to meet with a paralegal or staff member.

 Why do I pay for fees upfront?